NFTX-project/x-files/overview.md

 Supply is 5.
 Bob mints 1.
 0 ETH payout to Bob.

 However, minters only receive a payout if the vault's "ethBalance" (stored in the Vault struct) is sufficient to cover it.
 In other words, the first time that a supply increases from zero to its length there is no payout (assuming no ETH is deposited).

-I think that basically sums it up.
-I am still tinkering with the XSale contract and although it depends on the NFTX contract, the NFTX contract does not depend on it.
-Basically the XSale contract describes the exchange rates for the intial NFTX token sale, which will allow investors to deposit XTokens in exchange for vested $NFTX tokens.